pavan1993/postman-case-study/README.md

 > This same flow is reused per API.
 No local execution is required.

+## Testing the JWT Mock Collection in Postman (1 Minute)

+The JWT Mock collection is designed to be runnable immediately using Postman’s built-in Mock Server.

+1. In Postman, open the **JWT Mock** collection created by the workflow.
+2. Click **Create Mock Server** for the collection (Postman → Mock Servers).
+3. Copy the generated Mock Server URL.
+4. Open the corresponding environment (Dev/QA/UAT/Prod) and set:
+   - `base_url = <Mock Server URL>`
+5. Run the collection:
+   - The pre-request script fetches a mock JWT token
+   - The token is automatically attached to all requests
+   - Requests return deterministic mock responses

+This allows engineers to validate auth wiring, request flow, contracts, and tests **without a live backend or IdP**.

 ---

 ## What This Delivers (At a Glance)